gregmsanderson/fly-hello-fastify-db-replay/README.md

 ?
 App Name (leave blank to use an auto-generated name): your-name-goes-here
 ```

-Choose an organization and then a region.
+Choose an organization, and then a region.
 For our test we'll pick `lhr`:

 ```
 ?
 Select region: lhr (London, United Kingdom)